auduman/stat545-hw-uduman-aisha/hw05/hw05_fctr_fig_mgmt.md

 ![](hw05_fctr_fig_mgmt_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-14-1.png)

 No, unless I'm doing it wrong...the visualizations are exactly the same!
 Even the countries in the legend are still in alphabetical order.

-FIX THIS, TRY TO MAKE ARRANGE SHOW ON A PLOT.
+I played around with this for a long time and found that nothing I did with `arrange()` made a change in the resulting plot.

 Visualization design
 ====================